bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 You cannot.
 And I will tell you why.
 So Bob could have the nice idea to have a payment in the CoinJoin here, like there's a pizza restaurant with address R and he sends 0.1 Bitcoin to the pizza restaurant and then he sends the remaining 0.9 Bitcoin back to E-Prime, which is his change address.
-And now like if you're just an external server you you look at this transaction I mean of course you can that 0.1 and 0.9 belong together But you couldn't tell whether they both belong to A, B or C.
+And now like if you're just an external server you you look at this transaction I mean offcourse you can that 0.1 and 0.9 belong together But you couldn't tell whether they both belong to A, B or C.
 However, the reason why it doesn't work is more subtle.
 Now look at what would be the messages that we have to send to the peer-to-peer mixing protocol.
 Like in the normal `CoinShuffle++` run, we would just send the output address, which is r and b prime here.